hubymeme12/team6comprog/README.md

-# team6comprog
+# HueHueberry's Cult
-Team 6's group activity in Computer Programming
+My Team's activity in Computer Programming

-This is a cursed program!!!
-This is full of memory leaks!! don't mind this
+This is just a program of a college freshman, so do not expect this to be something that is fancy wancy.
+Gotta admit, i struggled a lot in making the file parser (??? is it?
+IDK if u can even call that a "FiLe PaRsEr")